evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 For more information on GitHub's merge queue feature and how to customize its settings, refer to the [official GitHub documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).

+## FAQ

+**Q:** Is there a plan to have the merge queue send outcome notifications or to attribute the merge queue patch to your Evergreen user?

+**A:** No. We believe it makes more sense for notifications to come from GitHub, since it manages the queue, and supports sending notifications.
+The versions aren’t commit queue entries, they’re commit queue builds.
+There’s a many-to-many relationship between versions and PRs: A version can have multiple authors because GitHub’s merge queue supports concurrency, and a PR can have multiple versions for the same reason.
+It’s also possible for a version to succeed and not yield a merge on GitHub’s side.